Peppermint & Breastfeeding: Does mint affect milk supply?

 Conversations around the benefits of breastfeeding are in no shortage when you’re a new mother.
-And with immutable warnings for what you can and can’t ingest, inhale, and anoint when nursing (as if those from pregnancy weren’t enough), creating your self-care ritual can seem like a daunting task—especially when it comes to your armpits.
-Given they’re the breasts’ friendly neighbour, there’s a lot to be said for what you apply under your arms when you’re breastfeeding.
+And with immutable warnings for what you can and can’t ingest, inhale, and anoint when nursing (as if those from pregnancy weren’t enough), creating your self care ritual can seem like a daunting task—especially when it comes to your armpits.
+Given that they’re the breasts’ friendly neighbour, there’s a lot to be said for what you apply under your arms when you’re breastfeeding.
 And while we’ve covered the use of antiperspirants, there’s been buzz about a natural ingredient we’d like to explore.

 We’re talking about peppermint—the mighty mint well known for soothing stomachs, sinuses, and sleep disturbances.
 It’s a powerful and popular ingredient in holistic health products.
 However, there’s a narrative full of ambiguity around peppermint and breastfeeding.